The People of Boghall and Bathgate

 Andrew was born and brought up in Edinburgh and started learning the pipes at the age of eight under the direction of the late P/M Willie McBride at George Watson’s College.
 He was subsequently taught by P/M Iain Simpson and was P/S of the highly successful George Watson’s College Juvenile Band between 2003 and 2005.
 During that time he won every Juvenile major championship including the World Championships in 2002 and four consecutive Champion of Champions awards.
 He joined Boghall in late 2005 and was Assistant P/M of the Juvenile band between 2010 and 2012.
 He has also competed overseas with the Canterbury Caledonian Society Pipe Band and enjoyed a 3rd place in Grade 1 at the 2010 New Zealand National Pipe Band Championships.
 Andrew says the 2010 Cowal Championships win is his best memory with Boghall to date and says that this was particularly sweet given that the Juvenile band also lifted the title on the same day.
 He also thoroughly enjoyed the trip to Switzerland in 2008 despite the experience of being woken up by Paul Brown sleepwalking!
 Outside band Andrew is a qualified doctor, having graduated from Edinburgh University in 2010.
 He has just completed his first two years of work in Edinburgh and is now specialising in anaesthetics in Bristol.
 He also enjoys watching rugby and Formula 1 and is a keen skier.

 Calum was born in Edinburgh and brought up in Lasswade.
-He began his piping at George Watson's College with lessons from P/M Iain Simpson, but during his time at the school has also received tuition from Boghall P/S Ross Harvey and Jonny Simpson and has had Piobaireachd instruction from Tom Spiers.
+He began his piping at George Watson's College with lessons from P/M Iain Simpson, but during his time at the school has also received tuition from Boghall P/M Ross Harvey and Jonny Simpson and is currently a pupil of Tom Speirs.
 In his time at George Watson's he enjoyed a great deal of success, playing one season in the Novice Juvenile band in 2007, before joining the Juvenile band in 2008 where he went on to win 3 World Championships and 2 back to back Grand Slams.
 He also led the Novice Juvenile band to their World's triumph in 2013.
+Upon leaving school, Calum joined Boghall in September 2013 and took over as Pipe Major of the Novice Juvenile band following the 2014 season.
 Outwith competitive pipe bands Calum enjoys playing with the National Youth Pipe Band of Scotland and has been part of a number of their impressive concerts and trips.
-In September 2013 he was delighted to be appointed as Pipe Sergeant of the Youth Band alongside fellow Boghall piper, Ross Miller.
-Calum also dedicates a lot of time to competing in the solos and has won many prestigious Under 18 contests including the MSR at the National Piping Centre, the MSR and Piobaireachd events at the Edinburgh Mod and the Braemar Gathering.
-In 2013 he moved up to the adult grades and has already taken a number of C grade prizes including a rare clean sweep at Blairgowrie.
-Outwith piping, Calum enjoys spending time with his friends and is studying Mechanical Engineering at Strathclyde University.
+In 2014 he was delighted to be appointed as Pipe Major of the band.
+Calum also dedicates a lot of time to competing in the solos and has won many prizes including the overall the overall B grade prize at the Cowal Gathering (in both 2015 and 2016) and the CPA overall winner for Piobaireachd in 2016.
+In September 2016 he was the featured artist for unreel.fm which showcased some of his own compositions and arrangements.
+Outwith piping, Calum enjoys spending time with his friends and is studying Mechanical Engineering at the University of Strathclyde.

 Craig was born in Edinburgh and grew up in Bonnyrigg.
 He began learning the pipes with tuition from his grandfather and subsequently joined the Penicuik and Musselburgh Boys Brigade Band where he played from 2001 until 2007.
 Craig joined Boghall in early 2008 and spent 3 successful years with the Juvenile Band, winning the British and European Championships in 2009 and winning the Cowal Championships in 2010 as Pipe Sergeant.
 Craig says that his favourite band performance was competing with the Juvenile Band at the World’s in 2008 as it was the first time he had played in a World Championship and this gave him a real hunger for the competitive pipe band scene.
 Outwith band Craig works as an apprentice engineer with MacTaggart Scott in Midlothian and is also studying an HNC in Engineering Systems at Jewel and Esk College.
 Craig enjoys playing football and is a keen Celtic and Tottenham Hotspur fan.
 He also enjoys watching the Edinburgh and Glasgow rugby sides and is a big Top Gear fan.